vivekVells/mcp-pandoc/README.md

 # mcp-pandoc MCP server

 MCP to interface with pandoc to convert files to differnt formats.
-Eg: Converting markdown to pdf.
+Eg: Converting markdown to html.

+Converts content between different formats.
+Transforms input content from any supported format into the specified output format.
+Supported output formats include HTML, TEXT, and Markdown.
+Use this tool to seamlessly convert between different document and content representations while preserving formatting and structure.

+Currently supported formats: Plain, Markdown & HTML.

+Future Supports (currently in development)

+- PDF

 ## Components